E-cigs using synthetic nicotine come under FDA oversight | Business

 - United States

-U.S. regulators will soon begin cracking down on vaping companies using a now-closed loophole, including a line of fruit-flavoured e-cigarettes that have become teenagers' top choice.
+U.S. regulators will soon begin cracking down on vaping companies using a now-closed loophole, including a line of fruit-flavored e-cigarettes that have become teenagers' top choice.

+Under a law taking effect Thursday, the Food and Drug Administration can regulate e-cigarettes and similar products that use synthetic nicotine.

 Puff Bar did not immediately respond to a request for comment Thursday.

 The FDA's action does not automatically ban Puff Bar and similar products.
-Instead it brings them under the same regulatory scheme as older e-cigarettes that derived their nicotine from tobacco.
+Instead it brings them under the same regulatory scheme as older e-cigarettes that derive their nicotine from tobacco.

 Nicotine, the chemical the makes smoking and vaping addictive, occurs naturally in tobacco plants.